-Notwithstanding the extraordinary conditions, LGT Group demonstrated its financial strength in the first half of 2020.
-Total operating income rose 6% to CHF 900.0 million, and thanks to strict cost management, group profit increased 23% to CHF 190.7 million.
+LGT's total operating income rose 6% to CHF 900.0 million during the first half of 2020, and thanks to strict cost management, group profit increased 23% to CHF 190.7 million.
 As at the end of June, assets under management amounted to CHF 218.7 billion (-4%).
-For the second half of the year, LGT expects its business performance to be solid, while remaining cautious due to uncertainties relating to the coronavirus pandemic.

 LGT reported strong business results during the first half of 2020, which was characterized by the Covid-19 pandemic and the resulting market distortions, benefiting from an increase in client activity while slowing down the pace of its investments During the lockdowns, which varied from region to region, LGT sh

 ifted to wide-scale home office operations under extraordinary circumstances.
 Thanks to its employees' high level of flexibility and efficient systems and processes, LGT was able to remain in close contact with clients and ensure high-quality service at all times.

 As a result of higher brokerage income due to the volatile market developments and a larger asset base compared with the prior-year period, income from services rose 7% to CHF 572.3 million in the first half of 2020.
 Income from trading activities and other operating income also increased 7%, to CHF 185.3 million, due to increased client currency transactions.
 Net interest income rose 3% to CHF 142.4 million.
 Overall, total operating income increased 6% to CHF 900.0 million.